unicframework/docs/Views.md

 });
 ```

-Pass data to the views:
+We can pass data to the views:
 ```php
 $app->get('/', function($req, $res) {
     $res->locals->a = 10;